nattadasu/ryuuRyuusei/README.md

 ### Commons Bot Commands

 - `/about` - Get information about the bot
+- 👮🔐 `/deepstats packages` - Get deep statistics about the bot's PIP packages
 - `/help` - Get a list of all curretly available commands
 - 👁️ `/invite` - Get the bot's invite link
 - `/ping` - Check the bot latency
 - `/privacy` - Get information about the bot's privacy policy
+- `/stats general` - Get general statistics about the bot
+- `/stats system` - Get system statistics about the bot
 - `/support` - Support the bot by donating or contributing to the bot's development